Diffusion in Diffusion: Cyclic One-Way Diffusion for Text-Vision-Conditioned Generation: Method

 \subsection{Training-free Cyclic One-way Diffusion}

-In this subsection, we illustrate how to take advantage of the properties of the three denoising phases to enable pixel-level visual conditioning preservation.
-Our approach involves three main components: Seed Initialization, Cyclic One-way Diffusion, and ID Preservation, as shown in Fig.~\ref{fig:Method}.
+In this subsection, we illustrate how to take advantage of the diffusion phenomenon in the diffusion generation process, to enable effective both pixel-level and semantic-level visual conditioning without training.
+Our approach involves three main components: Seed Initialization, Cyclic One-Way Diffusion and Visual Condition Preservation, as shown in Fig.~\ref{fig:Method}.

-\paragraph{Seed Initialization.} It is common to bring the thread end close to the needle before threading.
-Using random initialization sampled from the Gaussian distribution may introduce high-level semantic conflicts between visual conditions and initial content (such as location).
-We propose to stick the visual condition on a user-specified place of a predefined background (usually gray), and inverse it from $x_0$ to $x_T$ as the start point of the denoising process, which roughly preconditions more suitable high-level semantic information (such as the layout of contents) to effectively lower the difficulty of merging background and visual condition.
-Practically, Seed Initialization improves the quality of results, and greatly decreases the probability for results to fall into a bad local optimum.

-\paragraph{Cyclic One-Way Diffusion (COW).} Our primary goal is to generate a harmonious image grown from the visual conditions but keep the condition part unchanged.
-Seed Initialization could only generate a rough layout for better denoising starting point.
-To maintain the details of the visual condition, we need to consistently underline the visual information during the denoising process.
-Thus we need to maximize the diffusion process from the visual condition to the whole image while minimizing the other diffusion flow from the background to the visual condition.
-To achieve this, we propose Cyclic One-Way Diffusion to force internal mutual diffusion to be one-way diffusion, and continuously, repeatedly ``destroy'' and ``construct'' other sub-regions in a cyclic way.

-To be specific, injecting the corresponding level of random Gaussian noise into $x_{t-k}$ (begin of the cycle) could bring it back to $t$-th diffusion step.
-We thus could disturb the formed semantic information and create space for another round of ``construct''.
-During denoising from $x_{t}$ to $x_{t-k}$, we repeatedly replace the region of the visual condition using ODE inversed one in the corresponding step to achieve a one-way diffusion from the visual condition.
-Combining these processes, we complete a cycle of ``destroy'' and ``construct''.

-To implement COW, we selected two steps $x_{t_1}$, $x_{t_2}$ in the Semantic Formation Phase as two ends of the cycle to attain controllable results.
-We empirically conclude that an optimal cycle length should be determined based on the shortest distance that guarantees effective diffusion from the visual condition to other sub-regions while providing sufficient space for the model to correct any inconsistencies or dissonance.
-The Cyclic One-Way Diffusion benefits the model from a one-way diffusion from the visual condition, creates additional play space by cycles of ``destroy'' and ``construct'', and finally brings the background in harmony with the visual condition.

-\paragraph{ID Preservation.} The Semantic Formation phase is subject to some extent of uncertainty, thus the area of the visual condition in the generated image may be disturbed to some extent.
-Although this can improve the merging of the junction of the visual condition and the background, too much change can reduce the fidelity of the visual condition.
-To address this issue, we further impose the visual condition at an additional step $x_{t_0}$ and replace the corresponding pixels at the early stage of the Quality Boosting Phase, similar to the process used in the Cyclic One-way Diffusion method.
-This approach can effectively preserve fidelity to the visual condition while still achieving a harmonious result.